sonmi451/mousehouse-react/README.md

 This project was made to learn React by rewriting parts of my mousehouse website in React.

-To run the app, clone the repo and run it is a Docker container

-`docker-compose up`
+Run the webapp in its Docker container `docker-compose up`

+This will build the app and start it

+Can access the app at `https://localhost:3000`

 When you are finished run `docker-compose stop`